sppsps/VGG-16-classification/README.md

 _________________________________________________________________<br/>

 So in the end, we get a softmax layer with 10 units of output which will be used to train with the labels.

+##LOSS FUNCTION
+Categorical crossentropy: It is a loss function that is used in multi-class classification tasks.
+These are tasks where an example can only belong to one out of many possible categories, and the model must decide which one.
+Formally, it is designed to quantify the difference between two probability distributions.

 ## Training
 For training this model, mini-batch gradient descent optimizer is used, with learning rate 0.01 and momentum 0.9.
 Categorical loss Function is used as the loss function, batch size of 64, and I ran it for 50 epochs, resulting in training accuracy of 83%, validation accuracy of 73%.
 An ealry stop can also be used with regard to validation loss.
 Finalle, I have plotted the accuracy vs epochs with loss function which is shown using matplotlib.pyplot in the loss_plot.py script